dclenz/edge_usr/docs/chapters/tools/edge_cut.rst

 node from the runtime config.

 | **<circular>**
-| Circular-region-based refinement is applied *only to the topographical surface mesh*.
-In this mode,
+| In circular refinement mode, the size of a triangle element depends on the xy-distance from
-  the size of a triangle element depends on the xy-distance from a user-specified point.
+  a user-specified point.

 .. figure:: EDGEcut_refine.png
   :align: center